Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Introduction

-Although this approach has achieved great success in applications where recovering a parameter with a specific known structure, such as sparsity, block-sparsity, low-rankness etc., is of interest, it generally remains unclear how to choose both the regularizer $f(\cdot)$ and the weight $\varepsilon$ when there is no clear prior structural information on $\theta_0$.
-A more natural approach in such situations could be to adopt a distributionally robust approach which, as we will see below, introduces an \emph{implicit regularization}, that has the twofold aim of making the problem well-posed and robustifying against all adversarial perturbations in a prescribed set.
+for some loss function $L:\mathbb R \to \mathbb R_{>0}$.
+However, $\widehat {\mathbb P}_n$ invariably differs from~$\mathbb P$, and optimizing in view of~$\widehat {\mathbb P}_n$ instead of~$\mathbb P$ may lead to estimators that display a poor performance on test data.
+For example, it is well known that standard machine learning models trained in view of the empirical distribution $\widehat {\mathbb P}_n$ can be easily fooled by adversarial examples, that is, test samples subject to seemingly negligible noise that cause these models to make a wrong prediction.
+Even worse, the decision problem at hand could suffer from a \emph{distribution shift}, that is, the training data may originate from a distribution other than~$\mathbb P$, under which estimators are evaluated.

+A promising strategy to mitigate these issues would be to minimize the worst-case expected loss with respect to all distributions in some neighborhood of~$\widehat{\mathbb P}_n$.
+There is ample evidence that, for many natural choices of the neighborhood of~$\widehat{\mathbb P}_n$, this distributionally robust approach leads to tractable optimization models and provides a simple means to derive powerful generalization bounds \citep{esfahani2018data, lam2019recovering, blanchet2019confidence, van2021data, duchi2020learning, gao2020finite, duchi2021statistics,shafieezadeh2023new}.
+Specialized distributionally robust approaches may even enable generalization in the face of domain shifts \citep{farnia2016minimax, volpi2018generalizing, lee2018minimax, duchi2020learning} or may make the training of deep neural networks more resilient against adversarial attacks~\citep{sinha2018certifying, wang2019convergence, tu2019theoretical, kwon2020principled}.

-\paragraph{Problem formulation.} In this paper we study a distributionally robust approach to the M-estimation problem, which comes in the form of a minimax optimization problem, where the maximization introduces robustness against perturbations of the empirical distribution.
-These perturbations are captured by an ambiguity set, that is, a family $\mathbb B_{\varepsilon}(\mathbb P_n)$ of probability distributions which are $\varepsilon$-close (in an optimal transport discrepancy on the probability space) to the empirical distribution $\mathbb P_n$.
-Consequently, the \textit{distributionally robust optimization} problem of interest is of the form
+Motivated by this, in this paper we propose a distributionally robust approach to estimate the unknown parameter $\theta_0$, which comes in the form of a minimax optimization problem where the maximization robustifies against perturbations (in the probability space) around the empirical distribution $\widehat{\mathbb P}_n$.
+These perturbations are captured through an ambiguity set $\mathbb B_{\varepsilon}(\widehat{\mathbb P}_n)$, that is, an $\varepsilon$-neighborhood of $\widehat{\mathbb P}_n$ with respect to an optimal transport discrepancy on the probability space $\mathcal P(\mathbb R^{d+1})$.
+Then, the \textit{distributionally robust estimation} (DRE) problem of interest becomes